ajmercado1229/ajmercado1229.github.io/COVID_19.md

-# COVID_19 Data Querying & Visualization
+# COVID-19 Data Querying & Visualization

 LINK TO GITHUB REPOSITORY
 LINK TO TABLEAU PUBLIC

-## Querying the COVID 19 Dataset with SQL
+## Querying the COVID-19 Dataset with SQL

 ### 1) Initial look at dataset